-Water pollution, the release of insoluble solid particles, soluble salts, sewage (waste water), garbage, low-level radioactive substances, industrial wastages, algae, bacteria go into the surface of groundwater or into the rivers, lakes, streams, and oceans, the water gets polluted or it interferes natural functioning of water in our ecosystem.
-In addition to the release of substances, chemical solutions, or microorganisms, water pollution also causes or facts by radioactivity and heat (in the form of energy) of our environment.
+Water pollution causes by the release of insoluble solid particles, soluble salts, sewage (waste water), garbage, low-level radioactive substances, industrial wastages, algae, bacteria.
+These substances go into the surface of groundwater or into the rivers, lakes, streams, and oceans, and water gets polluted or it interferes natural functioning of the water molecules in our ecosystem.
+In addition to the above substances, water pollution also causes by microorganisms, and heat from thermal energy or nuclear power generation plants of our environment.

-The wastes discharged by the industries are called industrial wastes which included the compounds of metals (Hg, Cd, Pb, etc), organic compounds (alcohols, aldehydes, ketones, etc).
-The industrial wastes and sewage mainly contain organic compounds, act as food for bacteria in the water of lakes and rivers which rapidly increasing the population of bacteria in water.
+The wastes discharged by the industries are called industrial wastes which included the compounds of metals (Hg, Cd, Pb, etc), organic compounds (alcohol, aldehydes, ketones, etc).
+Industrial wastes and sewage mainly contain organic compounds.
+These are used as food by bacteria in the lakes and rivers which rapidly increasing the population of bacteria in water.
 These bacteria oxidize nitrogen and phosphorus present in organic compounds.
 Therefore, the oxidation process consumes large quantities of oxygen gas dissolved in river water.
 The loss of dissolved oxygen from the river water causes water pollution to the death of fish and other aquatic life present in lakes, streams, rivers, and oceans.

 These types of pollutants contain synthetic detergents, herbicides, toxic pesticides, oil, and decomposition products.
-The detergents are surfactants (surface active agents) or organic compounds having polar or hydrophilic groups or non-polar or lyophilic groups soluble in water has properties to causes water pollution.
+The detergents are surfactants (surface active agents) or organic compounds having polar or hydrophilic groups or non-polar or lyophilic groups soluble in water that has properties to causes water pollution.
 The surfactants are not decomposed by the bio-micro-organism (bacteria) and large quantities of detergent foams are collected in lakes and rivers.

 The sources of water pollution caused by pesticides (D.D.T, endrin, dieldrin, B.H.C, polychlorinated biphenyls) is toxic for fishes or aquatic life lives in rivers, lakes, streams.
 Endrin, even in traces is reported to toxic for catfish and other varieties of fishes.
 D.D.T affects the central nervous system of fishes and toxaphene has causes bone degeneration of fish.